FrankasProjects/cloud-native-reliability-deployment/Deployment/BaselineArchitecture/readme.md

 ## Cluster Creation

 1. Initialize the repo: ``Terraform init``.
-This initializes the working directory by installing plugins and the modules created in the project structure. **NOTE:** Initializing the repo may result in an error, due to *filename too long*; can be avoided by cloning the repository into a higher level file.
+This initializes the working directory by installing plugins and the modules created in the project structure. **NOTE:** Initializing the repo may result in an error, due to *filename too long*; can be avoided by cloning the repository into a higher level directory.
 2. [Optional] Plan the deployment: ``Terraform plan``.
 This indicates how many resources are to be created and if any errors are present.
 3. Deploy the cluster: ``Terraform apply`` confirm with ``yes``.
 Starts the deployment of the cluster resources.
 May take up to 30 minutes.
 Sometimes timeout/errors occur, simply redo the apply step or destroy cluster and reapply.